-You can use scientific research and tools like Spyfu to quickly identify competitors and reverse engineer their marketing strategy.
+You can use scientific research and tools like Spyfu to quickly identify competitors and reverse engineer their inbound marketing strategy.
 Simply pop in your website URL, and Spyfu will gather data on your company and the system will grab your competitors to see how your online presence compares.
 Don't expect this to be 100% accurate all the time, because sometimes it pulls companies that aren't necessarily direct competitors, but rather compete for similar keywords on Google.

 Here's an example for Fundera:

 * Helpful Tip: Spyfu automatically grabs competitors based on keywords searches.
 Sometimes, you may need to manually enter competitors you already are aware of that you're looking to gain a competitive edge on so you get more accurate and relevant results.
 You can also search Google for keywords related to your industry that your customers would enter to find more competitors to pop into Spyfu.